About the Issues

 photo by Sandra Lory

-Below are some questions for beginning conversations about what a sustainable system of healthcare will look like in your community.
+Below are some questions to begin conversations about how a sustainable system of healthcare might look in your community.
 A screening of Numen or a series of film screenings on related topics can help set the context.
-The questions can help your community build on the awareness raised by these films.
+These questions can help your community build on the awareness raised by these films.

-Some questions for leading discussions around what herbalism can offer in creating sustainable medicine in your community:
+Some questions for leading discussions about what herbalism can offer to the process of creating sustainable medicine in your community: